 - Run a hot water cycle with dishwashing detergent while the dishwasher is empty.
 Leave the door open so it can air dry.

+Add the microwave to your spring clean list.
 Clean the microwave by putting a microwave-safe bowl of water inside.
 Add a squeeze of lemon to freshen the interior scent.
 Heat the water until it boils; the steam will help loosen dried food bits.
 Let the water cool before removing the bowl.
 Then, use a sponge to wipe out the microwave interior.

 - Check your kitchen cabinets and toss expired foods.
 Wipe off the shelves as needed and replace old or stained shelf paper in cabinets and drawers.